jmarckel/get-er-done/doc/spa-auth.rst

 using services provided by Auth0.

-The Implicit Grant flow is initiated by redirecting the user to the GetErDone-SPA url that utlimately loads a JavaScript application designed to load once and run in the user's browser.
+The Implicit Grant flow is initiated by redirecting the user to the GetErDone-SPA url that ultimately loads a JavaScript application designed to load once and run in the user's browser.
 Here the user may choose to log in to the application, where a dialog is loaded allowing the user to provide credentials to Auth0, or